pkgw/stund/README.md

 The `--no-input` option is needed to prevent `stund` from trying to read anything from standard input; otherwise it would consume some of the SSH traffic.

+## Things Stund Can’t Do

+The big limitation is that `stund` can’t keep your SSH connection alive if you suspend your laptop or switch networks.
+It’s simply not possible to do this due to the fundamental design of the SSH protocol (namely, that SSH runs over long-lived TCP connections).

+If this is the functionality you want, the best solution of which we are aware is [mosh](https://mosh.org/), which uses a sessionless UDP-based protocol that’s bootstrapped over a temporary SSH connection.
+While this design allows `mosh` to overcome some of SSH’s limitations, it means that `mosh` doesn’t support features like port forwarding and file transfers.
+Also, `mosh` requires bidirectional UDP traffic between the client and the server, which is often disallowed by conservative firewall rules.

 ## Copyright and License